 Wildfires in risk zones

 Wildfires pose a risk to the lives of people who live near those ecosystems and their homes.
-Moisture is one of the main factors that determine wildfire frequency and since the changing climate in recent years brings dryer winters, the consequences of wildfires are becoming more devastating, and the fire season becomes longer.
+Moisture is one of the main factors that determine wildfire frequency and since the changing climate in recent years brings dryer winters, the consequences of wildfires are becoming more devastating, and the fire season becomes longer, especially in dry zone climate.

 - Avoid new construction in WUI zones and choose a location that is not at high risk of wildfire.